stripe/stripe-dotnet/readme.md

 Events
 ------

 Stripe sends Events (webhooks) whenever an associated action occurs.
-The list of events Stripe sends is documented here: https://stripe.com/docs/api#event_types.
+These events sent are [documented here](https://stripe.com/docs/api#event_types) and available via code as `StripeEvents`.
 There are a couple of ways to process events:
 ```StripeEventUtility.ParseEvent(json)``` and ```StripeEventUtility.ConstructEvent(json, Request.Headers["Stripe-Signature"], secret, tolerance **optional**```.
 Using `ParseEvent` will immediately parse the event into a StripeEvent, while
 `ConstructEvent` will verify the event using your secret from the dashboard and enciphering the payload.
 You can also pass an optional tolerance
 which is the number of seconds you allow before the event is invalidated.